-The Developer is expected to include an analysis of alternative means of carrying out the proposed development that are technically and economically feasible.
-The the environmental effects of any alternative means of carrying out the components of the development shall also be discussed and assessed.
-This should include, in part, the potential environmental effects of the various route options under consideration.
+The Developer is expected to include an analysis of alternative options to, and means of carrying out the proposed development that are technically and economically feasible.
+The economic considerations and the environmental effects of any options to and alternative means of carrying out the components of the development shall also be discussed and assessed.
 When assessing development alternatives, the Developer shall take into account the relations and interactions among the various components of the ecosystem, including affected communities.
-Further, the Developer is encouraged to demonstrate how any preferred alternative contributes to sustainable development in the ISR.
+Further, the Developer will demonstrate how all alternatives contribute to sustainable development in the ISR.